Entries by Rudolf Huber

 How to beat the chattering donkey

-In September this year, it will be 4 years that I have set sail and left the safe harbor.
-It was a bumpy ride to be sure but besides my wife and my kids, it was the best thing that ever happened to me.
-When I say it was a bumpy ride, it might sound […]
+In September this year, it will be 4 years since I have set sail and left the safe harbor.
+It was a bumpy ride, but besides my wife and my kids, it was the best thing that ever happened to me.
+It might sound a little romantic when I say it was a bumpy ride, […]

 Shale, not shallow – the ghosts of hardship

-Who knows the tale of Heracles who – for a moment – carries the weight of the heavens on his shoulders.
-King Eurystheus had charged Heracles with 12 labors in order to atone for the slaughter of his family.
-The eleventh labor was fetching the Golden Apples of Hesperides and it was this labor that […]
+Who knows the tale of Heracles who – for a moment – carries the weight of the heavens on his shoulders?
+King Eurystheus had charged Heracles with 12 labors to atone for the slaughter of his family.
+The eleventh labor was fetching the Golden Apples of Hesperides and it was this labor that brought Heracles […]